A quantum embedding theory in the screened Coulomb interaction: Combining configuration interaction with GW/BSE

-Finally, we consider a single-reference, dynamically correlated system.
-The ionization spectrum of benzene is a difficult prediction for $GW$ and beyond-$GW$ methods in MBPT.
-Self-consistency, vertex corrections, and mean-field starting points all have an effect on the resulting spectrum.\cite{louie_prb_94,ren_prb_92} To describe the first 5 ionization energies, we use an orbital AS of $(10,7)$ and $(9,7)$ for the neutral molecule and ion, respectively.
-With these active spaces, correlation among the 5 highest occupied states and doubly degenerate LUMO is included nonperturbatively.
-However, the full $\pi$-$\sigma$ space is much larger than these 7 orbitals.
-The correlation treatment in \sr is therefore very important, and using such a small AS for benzene is a demanding test of the theory.
+We also consider charged excitations, which depend on two separate SCF and $G_0W_{0,\mr}$ calculations, to test the robustness of the theory.
+The ionization spectrum of benzene is a difficult prediction in MBPT that is sensitive to self-consistency, vertex corrections, and mean-field starting points \cite{louie_prb_94,ren_prb_92}.
+To describe the first 5 ionization energies, we use an orbital AS of $(10,7)$ and $(9,7)$ for the neutral molecule and ion, respectively.
+For such a small AS in a system as large as benzene, the correlation treatment in \sr is very important and presents a difficult test of the theory.

 Our DCI prediction is shown in Fig. \ref{benzene}.
 The first ionization potential (IP), a bonding $\pi$ state near 9 eV, is in good agreement with experiment and past results.
-DCI splits this $\pi$ state into two peaks, in agreement with experiment and an improvement over EOM-CCSD results.
-The IP, computed as the difference between ground state energies of the ion and neutral molecule, is a different type of excitation than those considered so far.
-The IP depends on two different SCF and $GW_{\mr}$ calculations (neutral and ion), so that the total energy difference does not depend on internal iterations of $\omega$.
 It is encouraging that the theory can describe such a charged excitation.
 The $\pi$ state near 12.5 eV is also in good agreement with experiment.
 We predict the first $\sigma$ state to be $\sim$0.15 eV below the closest $\pi$ state.
-While this peak position is not perfectly aligned with experiment, it is in good agreement with recent EOM-CCSD results\cite{berkelbach_jctc_14} ($<0.2$ eV).
-Studying this difficult $\sigma$ state,\cite{louie_prb_94,ren_prb_92} which is impervious to $G_0W_0$, sc$GW$, EOM-CCSD, and DCI, is a topic worthy of further investigation.
-Our overall agreement with both experiment and EOM-CCSD is excellent considering our theory has no adjustable parameters which can be tuned to match the experimental result.
+While this peak position is not perfectly aligned with experiment, our result is in good agreement with recent EOM-CCSD results \cite{berkelbach_jctc_14} ($<0.2$ eV) and the renormalized singles $GW$ approach (RS$GW$) \cite{jin_jcpl_447} without any adjustable parameters.
+The remaining discrepancy between theory and experiment for the $\sigma$ state of benzene could be partly due to non-adiabatic effects or, in our case, an error of the underlying $G_0W_{0,\mr}$ calculation.